 Other Medications That Contribute to Fatigue

-Patients with moderate-to-severe levels of fatigue require further in-depth evaluation of their fatigue.
+Patients with moderate-to-severe levels of fatigue require further evaluation.
 One study of ambulatory outpatients with solid tumors (n = 148) evaluated the usefulness of single-item screening for symptoms such as fatigue and pain.
-Investigators found that the single-item assessment can assist as a first screening step to identify patients who require comprehensive assessments of their symptoms.
+Investigators found that the single-item assessment can help identify patients who require comprehensive assessments of their symptoms.
 Patients identified through single-item screening tools undergo comprehensive assessments to detect clinically relevant symptomatology.[5,6]

 Cancer-related fatigue (CRF) is multifactorial.
 The purpose of an in-depth evaluation is to assess diverse factors that can cause or contribute to fatigue.[7,8,9,10] Such an evaluation may identify factors that can be reversed or treated (e.g., hypothyroidism, sleep disturbances, or depression).